 Some stateless persons are also refugees.
 However, not all refugees are stateless, and many persons who are stateless have never crossed an international border.

 Some of the reasons for statelessness include discrimination against minority groups, gaps in nationality law, the emergence of new states, or changes in borders.
-Today, at least 10 million people around the world are denied a nationality.

 What is the definition of IDPs?

 Like refugees, internally displaced persons (IDPs) are ordinary people forced to flee their homes due to war or persecution.
 However, unlike refugees, IDPs remain in their own country.